lisett_icon.jpg

 Lisett Luik, Co-founder, COO

-Recently, The Guardian (along with Die Zeit) published an article that at first sight seems quite negative towards some forest-based carbon credits: Revealed: more than 90% of rainforest carbon offsets by biggest provider are worthless, analysis shows”
+In early 2023, The Guardian (along with Die Zeit) published an article that at first sight seems quite negative towards some forest-based carbon credits: Revealed: more than 90% of rainforest carbon offsets by biggest provider are worthless, analysis shows”.

 A lot of commentary that followed summarised the article (and underlying study) as “all carbon offsets are scams”, “modern day indulgences”, or “greenwashing”.